Tame or wild Toeplitz shifts: Toeplitz shifts

 \subsubsection{Shift interpretation}

 There is a strong connection between expansive Bratteli-Vershik systems and shifts \cite{DownarowiczMaass2008}.
 Suppose $(X_B,\varphi_\om)$ is expansive and $k\in\N$ is such that the heads of length $k$ suffice to separate orbits of distinct elements in $X_B$.
 Given a path $x\in X_B$, associate the bi-infinite sequence whose $n$-th entry consists of the head of length $k$ of $\varphi_{\om}^n(x)$.
 Let $(X_k,\sigma)$ be the shift whose space consists of all such sequences of length-$k$ heads.
 Then $(X_k,\sigma)$ and $(X_B,\phi_\w)$ are conjugate.
 By telescoping the diagram to the $k$-th level, we may assume that $k = 1$.
+Given a Toeplitz Brattelli-Vershik system, we may (and will throughout this article) therefore assume that